25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 How to visit the Duomo in Milan

-Milan Cathedral / Duomo / sightseeing, things to do in Milan
+things to do in Milan

-2. Galerie Vittorio Emanuele II
+2. Galleria Vittorio Emanuele II

-The gallery is passable and freely accessible.
+The gallery is a public passage and freely accessible at any time.

 3. Royal Palace (Palazzo Reale di Milano)

-• Price: full admission to the Royal Palace in Milan is 15 €, for students 15-24 years old 13 €, for disabled 10 €.
-If you are visiting Palazzo Reale di Milano with children aged 6-14, the entrance fee is €10 for adults and €6 for children.
+• Price: Full admission to the Royal Palace is €15; students aged 15–24 pay €13; disabled visitors pay €10.
+If you are visiting with children aged 6–14, the adult entrance fee is €10 and children pay €6.

-• Opening hours: except Mondays, open daily 10:00-19:30.
-On Thursdays the opening hours are extended until 22:30.
+• Opening hours: Open daily except Mondays, from 10:00 to 19:30.
+On Thursdays extended until 22:30.

 4. Museo del Novecento

-• Price: admission to the Museo del Novecento is €5 and a reduced admission of €3 for 18-25 year olds, over 65s and disabled people with an escort.
-Children under 18 years of age are admitted free of charge.
+• Price: Admission to the Museo del Novecento is €5, reduced €3 for ages 18–25, seniors over 65, and disabled visitors with a companion.
+Children under 18 are admitted free of charge.

 5. Piazza Mercanti